Student Advice

 How are NVQs assessed?

-After your NVQ assessor (you might even want to look into NVQ assessor jobs) has completed all the necessary steps to observe and record your progress, you will be awarded either a successful ‘competent’ award.
-Alternatively, if further work needs completing, you will receive a ‘not yet competent’, and you can try again.
+After your NVQ assessor has completed all the necessary steps to observe and record your progress, you'll be awarded either a successful ‘competent' award to show you've completed your NVQ level, or a ‘not yet competent', and you can try again.
 Throughout the five levels, you will be assessed against national standards for the job that you wish to do.

 What can I do after an NVQ?

-The path you choose after studying an NVQ very much depends on the level that you have just completed.
-If you have recently completed entry level 1, it is likely that you will progress onto the higher levels, when you’re given more responsibility in the workplace, and you will gather more and more experience.
-On achieving the three levels you can continue with further study in the same area as your NVQ, such as working towards a Higher National Certificate (HNC), or Higher National Diploma (HND), you could apply for a foundation degree or even a bachelor’s degree.
+After achieving the first three levels of an NVQ, you can continue with further study in the same area as your NVQ, such as working towards a Higher National Certificate (HNC), or Higher National Diploma (HND).
+You could also apply for a foundation degree or even a Bachelor's degree.

 undergraduate Uni's